Monarchies in Europe: Medieval Europe

 The monarchies of Europe in the Christian Middle Ages derived their claim from Christianisation and the divine right of kings, partly influenced by the notion of sacral kingship inherited from Germanic antiquity.

-The great powers of Europe in the Early Modern period were the result of a gradual process of centralization of power taking place over the course of the Middle Ages.
+The great powers of Europe in the Early modern period were the result of a gradual process of centralization of power taking place over the course of the Middle Ages.

 The Early Middle Ages begin with a fragmentation of the former Western Roman Empire into "barbarian kingdoms".
 In Western Europe, the kingdom of the Franks developed into the Carolingian Empire by the 8th century, and the kingdoms of Anglo-Saxon England were unified into the kingdom of England by the 10th century.

 With the breakup of the Carolingian Empire in the 9th century, the system of feudalism places kings at the head of a pyramid of relationships between liege lords and vassals, dependent on the regional rule of barons, and the intermediate positions of counts (or earls) and dukes.
 The core of European feudal manorialism in the High Middle Ages were the territories of the kingdom of France, the Holy Roman Empire (centered on the nominal kingdoms of Germany and Italy) and the kingdoms of England and Scotland.

 Early Modern Europe

 With the rise of nation-states and the Protestant Reformation, the theory of divine right justified the king's absolute authority in both political and spiritual matters.
-The theory came to the fore in England under the reign of James I of England (1603–1625, also known as James VI of Scotland 1567–1625).
+The theory came to the fore in England under the reign of James I of England (1603–1625, also James VI of Scotland 1567–1625).
 Louis XIV of France (1643–1715) strongly promoted the theory as well.

 Early modern Europe was dominated by the Wars of Religion, notably the Thirty Years' War, during which the major European monarchies developed into centralised great powers sustained by their colonial empires.

 The main European monarchical powers in the early modern period were: